 As a “jar” you can use separate bank accounts (in the same bank or in another one).
 After logging into your bank account you should be able to open another account in the same bank without even going out.

 There is only one question before the end of this article – what to do if you earn really little money and you spend them all for your bills, gas, food etc.?
-In this situation you can give only 1% for another accounts and spend 95% of your income.
-It isn’t huge difference, but it will help you to make and keep very important habit – habit of saving and proper management of money.
+In this situation you can transfer just 5% to other accounts (1% per each one) and spend 95% of your income.
+It isn’t huge difference, but it will help you make and keep very important habit – habit of saving and managing money.

 Rafał Alitojć is a graduate of two universities (PWSZ in Zamość and PJATK in Warsaw).